 Indeed, entities that pose a threat have violated and evaded PF-related financial sanctions over and over again.
 In particular, as cyberattacks evolve day by day and are difficult to trace, the number of arrests in cybercrime cases is rising year after year and the value of damage caused by cybercrimes is considerable.
 There have also been many cases of import and export of dual-use products because of the increasing complexity and diversification of distribution structures.
 Indeed, many sensitive technologies and goods that could be converted to military uses have been leaked from Japan to other countries.
 In addition, recommendations have been issued with respect to cases of illicit exports using legal persons whose actual circumstances, such as activities and capital relationships, are opaque, in particular in the reports of the Panel of Experts.
 Among other factors that make Japan especially vulnerable to PF are the presence of an advanced financial sector, which makes various means of PF activity available, and its geographic proximity to North Korea.
 Japan is taking various measures to deal with its current situation related to PF.
-First, regarding cyberattacks, in December 2022, Japan designated Lazarus Group as subject to asset freezing, the first designation of a cyberattack group as such.
-In addition, after April 2024, Japan is scheduled to set new criteria for requiring crypto asset exchange service providers to develop systems to implement asset freezing and other measures.
+In response to cyberattacks, Japan has taken a series of actions as follows.
+In December 2022, Japan designated Lazarus Group as subject to asset freezing, making it the first cyberattack group to be designated as such.
+Later, Japan designated North Korean cyber-related entities, such as Andariel, Bluenoroff, and Kimsuky, as subject to asset freezing.
+On March 26, 2024, it issued an alert concerning North Korean IT workers.
+In addition, in order to further ensure the effectiveness of the sanctions against North Korea and other countries based on the FEFTA, starting on April 1, Japan made it obligatory for crypto asset exchange service providers, and bank and other entities that handle foreign currency transactions to become prepared to implement asset freezing and other measures.

 Regarding dual-use products, Japan enforces export controls based on the FEFTA in light of the international export regimes.
 With respect to increasing the transparency of legal persons, Japan introduced a beneficiary owner list system in January 2022.
 Moreover, regarding the procedures for certifying articles of incorporation, in June 2023, Japan introduced a new system under which notaries public conduct examination as to whether or not persons who should be beneficial owners of legal persons are equivalent to persons involved in WMD development.

 However, at a time when the nature of threats posed to Japan changes day by day, it goes without saying that the country's efforts to deal with PF will always remain "unfinished."
 It is important to conduct a more in-depth analysis for the purpose of the National Risk Assessment, and it is also essential to further strengthen coordination among relevant ministries and agencies through the Policy Council and promote sharing and exchange of information and knowledge as necessary.
-Moreover, it is important for the administrative authorities to appropriately inform the public about those efforts and the reform of systems so as to deepen the private sector's understanding of the efforts and the current systems. .
-Public-private cooperation is also important for promoting the sharing of information on how to deal v with PF.
+Moreover, it is important for the administrative authorities to appropriately inform the public about those efforts and the reform of systems so as to deepen the private sector's understanding of the efforts and the current systems.
+Public-private cooperation is also important for promoting the sharing of information on how to deal with PF.